alejandrasval/alejandrasval/README.md

 I'm Alex.🤓✨

-I consider myself a curious, creative and autodidact person.�
+I consider myself a curious, creative and autodidact person.🌱🧐

 I have a civil engineering degree and I’m currently learning about front-end web development. 👀👩‍💻